-Most banks evaluate the practical effectiveness of the DMP, for example, with regular fire drills.
+Most banks evaluate the practical effectiveness of the DMP by means of regular fire drills, for example.
 These are usually performed at least every two years, sometimes even annually.
 Very few banks do not perform any testing of their internal procedures or limit these tests to exposures to CCPs or participation in CCP fire drills.

 Only a few institutions do not have a clear policy in place governing the DMP or rely on policies that cover general credit risk elements and do not consider the particularities of CCR.
 For some institutions, elements of the DMP are scattered across different documents or are contained in internal checklists that have never been approved by management.
-For those institutions the governance of the policy is usually not clear either and internal procedures are not tested.
+For those institutions, the governance of the policy is usually not clear either and internal procedures are not tested.